Otiorhynchus

 Prevention and control

-• Only infestation-free planting material should be planted (check root balls for larval stages in nursery stock!).
+• Only infestation-free planting material should be planted (check the root balls for larval stages in nursery stock).

-• Perennial strawberry crops or multiple planting of strawberry crops in succession on the same area should be avoided.
+• Perennial strawberry crops or the repeated planting of strawberry crops in succession in the same area should be avoided.

-• Control of adult beetles is difficult and usually ineffective because of the long hatching period from the pupa and because of the hidden lifestyle of the nocturnal beetles.
+• Control of adult beetles is difficult and usually ineffective due to the long hatching period from the pupa and the hidden lifestyle of the nocturnal beetles.

 • Optimal control is directed against the larvae.
-Treatments should be carried out in the field in spring (mid-April to late May) or in autumn (September to mid-October) for a one-year development cycle, or in both periods for heavier infestations.
+Treatments should be carried out in spring (mid-April to the end of May) or autumn (September to mid-October) for a one-year outdoor development cycle, or in both periods in the case of heavy infestations.

-• For biological control, insect-pathogenic nematodes(Heterorhabditis sp., Steinernema sp.) or insect-pathogenic fungi(Metarhizium anisopliae) are suitable (see list of plant protection products approved in Austria).
+• Insect-pathogenic nematodes(Heterorhabditis sp., Steinernema sp.) or insect-pathogenic fungi(Metarhizium anisopliae) are suitable for biological control (see list of plant protection products authorised in Austria)

-• Chemical control is currently only approved for pot and container plants in ornamentals.
+• Chemical control is currently only authorised for pot and container plants for ornamental plants.

 Specialized information